MicrosoftDocs/cloud-adoption-framework/docs/scenarios/github-velocity/index.md

 ## Overview

 Innovation is the new currency in today's competitive landscape.
-Ridesharing, streaming content, self-driving cars, and other services have fundamentally changed people's daily rhythms while turning markets upside down and showing how the competitive landscape has moved from physical assets to digital experiences.
+Ride sharing, streaming content, self-driving cars, and other services have fundamentally changed people's daily rhythms while turning markets upside down and showing how the competitive landscape has moved from physical assets to digital experiences.

 These types of superior digital experience are leading a disruption where well-established businesses face stiff competition from companies that can innovate and deliver value to their customers faster.
 To compete and avoid disruption, businesses need to build a culture of innovation and use the best and most fitting tools and cloud services.